 Pursuant to our Audit Committee Charter, before the independent registered public accounting firm is engaged by the Company or its subsidiaries to render audit or non-audit services, the Audit Committee pre-approves the engagement.
-Audit Committee pre-approval of audit and non-audit services is not required if the engagement for the services is entered into pursuant to pre-approval policies and procedures established by the Audit Committee regarding the Company's engagement of the independent registered public accounting firm, provided the policies and procedures are detailed as to the particular service, the Audit Committee is informed of each service provided and such policies and procedures on or more designated members of the Audit Committee 's responsibilities under the Exchange Act to the Company's management.
+Audit Committee pre-approval of audit and non-audit services is not required if the engagement for the services is entered into pursuant to pre-approval policies and procedures established by the Audit Committee regarding the Company's engagement of the independent registered public accounting firm, provided the policies and procedures are detailed as to the particular service, the Audit Committee is informed of each service provided and such policies and procedures do not include delegation of the Audit Committee's responsibilities under the Exchange Act to the Company's management.
 The Audit Committee may delegate to one or more designated members of the Audit Committee the authority to grant pre-approvals, provided such approvals are presented to the full Audit Committee at a subsequent meeting.
-If the Audit Committee elects to establish pre-approval policies and procedures regarding non-audit services, the Audit Committee must be informed of each non-audit services for the audit committee registered public accounting firm.
-Audit Committee pre-approvals are presented to the full Audit Committee at a subsequent meeting.
-If the Audit Committee elects to establish pre-approval policies and procedures regarding non-audit services (other than review and attest services) also is not required if such services fall within available exceptions established by the SEC.
-None of the services provided by our independent registered public accounting firm for fiscal 2020 or 2019 were obtained in reliance on the waiver of the pre-approval requirement afforded in SEC regulations.
+If the Audit Committee elects to establish pre-approval policies and procedures regarding non-audit services, the Audit Committee must be informed of each non-audit service provided by the independent registered public accounting firm.
+Audit Committee pre-approval of non-audit services (other than review and attest services) also is not required if such services fall within available exceptions established by the SEC.
+None of the services provided by our independent registered public accounting firm for fiscal 2021 or 2020 were obtained in reliance on the waiver of the pre-approval requirement afforded in SEC regulations.